 Courses Eligible for Transfer

-Many courses taken through the International Baccalaureate program are eligible to be accepted at Berklee.
-The courses must be taken at the Higher Level (HL), with a minimum grade of 4 earned.
-Information regarding International Baccalaureate can be found at ibo.org.
+Many courses taken through the international baccalaureate program are eligible to be accepted at Berklee College of Music.
+The courses must be taken at the higher level (HL) with a minimum grade of 4 earned.
+Information regarding the international baccalaureate can be found at ibo.org.

 General Certificate of Education-Advanced Level Exams

-Advanced Level (A-Level) exams are accepted, provided that the official grade report is submitted to Berklee.
-The Information Projects Coordinator in the Office of the Registrar is responsible for evaluating these reports and has final say on acceptance and transfer equivalency.
+Advanced Level (A-Level) exams are accepted, provided that the official grade report is submitted to Berklee College of Music.

 Courses Not Eligible for Transfer

-Berklee does not accept courses in the following fields: computer science, engineering, physical education and courses tailored for a specific vocation, included but not limited to auto mechanics, law, nursing or optometry.
+Berklee College of Music does not accept courses in the following fields: computer science, engineering, and physical education, and courses tailored for a specific vocation, included but not limited to auto mechanics, law, nursing, or optometry.

-Berklee does not accept foreign language courses or AP or CLEP exams when they are in one of the student’s primary languages and/or primary languages of instruction.
+- Foreign language courses or AP or CLEP exams when they are in one of the student’s primary languages and/or primary languages of instruction

 - High school–level SUPA, Straighterline, and massive open online course (MOOC) credits as an alternative to AP and CLEP test scores

 - Graduate level courses